-Dacarbazine, ifosfamide, mesna and etoposide scheme may have certain curative effects on PPAS.9 Other treatment options include adriamycin, ifosfamide, carboplatin, and paclitaxel.
+Dacarbazine, ifosfamide, mesna and etoposide (DIME) scheme may have certain curative effects on PPAS.9 Other treatment options include Adriamycin, ifosfamide, carboplatin and paclitaxel.
 Endostar, a human recombinant endostatin injection, can inhibit the tumor growth by inhibiting tumor angiogenesis, with less toxic side-effects.
 Its first-choice indications are chemotherapy regimens (plus vinorelbine and cisplatin, NP) for the initial treatment or retreatment of stage III/IV non-small cell lung cancer patients.
-By analysis 9 randomized controlled trials and cohort studies, Zhou et al10 found that endostatin combined chemotherapeutic agents significantly improved clinical efficiency compared with chemotherapeutic agents alone in treating bone and soft tissue sarcomas(include gstrointestinal stromal tumors, unclassified sarcomas, liposarcomas, leiomyosarcoma, synovial sarcoma and malignant peripheral nerve sheath tumor, etc.).
+Qin reported that endostar combined with chemotherapy was effective in advanced malignant lung tumors, while it showed partial remission (PR) when combined with gemcitabine and hydroxycamptothecine (GH) for malignant vascular endothelial tumor cells.

-In this case study, we reported for that endostatin was effective in treatment of PPAS.
+In this case study, endostatin was effective in treatment of PPAS.
 Endostar was chosen for study because, having broad-spectrum anti-angiogenic activity and inhibits tumor neovascularization by inhibiting the migration of endothelial cells forming blood vessels.
 For PPAS, proliferation or metastasis of malignant vascular endothelial cells may be inhibited by endostar treatment.
 The patient received only one dose of radiotherapy, which is not effective for radiotherapy except for treatment of the follow-up effects of angiogenesis inhibitors.

 Endostar is not currently been used for the treatment of PPAS.
 We have shown that it had curative effects in our patient, although the underlying mechanism remains unknown.
-It has a broad- spectrum anti-angiogenesis activity by inhibiting vascular endothelial cell migration, which then inhibits tumor proliferation.
-Pulmonary artery sarcoma exhibits high levels of estimated glomerular filtration rate, platelet derived growth factor receptor alpha, and mouse double minute 2; whether endostar plays a role for these targets remains unclear and needs further study.
+It has a broad-spectrum antiangiogenesis activity by inhibiting vascular endothelial cell migration, which then inhibits tumor proliferation.
+Pulmonary artery sarcoma exhibits high levels of EGFR, PDGFRA and MDM2; whether endostar plays a role for these targets remains unclear and needs further study.
 Primary pulmonary arterial sarcoma is also sensitive to radiation therapy.

 Primary pulmonary arterial sarcoma is clinically rare, has nonspecific symptoms, and is easily misdiagnosed as PE.
 It often requires a biopsy for confirmatory diagnosis.
 Treatment options are limited.

-In conclusion, in addition to surgery, endostar combined with chemotherapy or radiotherapy may be an alternative option.
+In conclusion, in addition to surgery, Endostar combined with chemotherapy or radiotherapy may be an alternative option.